Montenegro’s Lovćen Mausoleum, Royal Old Capital & Skadar Lake

 At the viewpoint and along the skinny pathway, the winds picked up; I was terribly worried one of us might get blown right off the mountain, especially as others passed by.
 After taking in the views, our group made its way across the path, through the tunnel and back down the steps into the cafe and gift shop at the bottom of the hill.

-Stroll Through Montenegro’s Royal Capital of Cetinje
+Wander Montenegro’s Little Royal Capital of Cetinje

 Cetinje is the former royal capital of Montenegro and the location of several national institutions such as the official residence of the president of Montenegro.
 The city was built in a valley protected by the surrounding landscape and its name is derived from the local river, the Cetina or Cetinja.
 From the years 1878 to 1918, Cetinje was the capital of independent Montenegro, along with its cultural center.
 In 1918 the city passed to Yugoslavia, with Cetinje succeeding as the capital by Titograd, now Podgorica.